Where you can shop Claudia Winkleman’s exact outfits from The Traitors

 Episode 4

 A standout look from the season so far, Claudia plumped for an effortlessly elegant tailored grey suit for the breakfast in episode 4.
-It appears to be from Brunello Cucinelli, but it’s currently unavailable.
+Hailing from Essential Antwerp, it’s currently unavailable.
+The shirt is a Me + Em number (one of her go-to mid-range labels) and the boots are Alexander McQueen.
 This grey blazer from Mango is a great alternative when paired with matching flared suit trousers and a crisp white shirt.

 Claudia plumped for a green plaid long coat from one of her favourite fashion labels, Brora.
 The coat is made from pure wool, but it’s an investment piece at nearly £800.
 Noisy May’s design or Topshop’s style make great alternatives.

-For episode four, the presenter brought back tulle, pairing her green tweed coat with a fun maxi skirt.
-While it’s unclear where the exact one is from, All Saints’ style is similar – pair it with an Asos black roll neck and white knitted beanie to recreate the look.
+For episode four, the presenter brought back tulle, pairing her green tweed coat with a fun maxi skirt from Needle & Thread (this All Saints’ style is similar).
+Pair it with an Asos black roll neck, which is similar to her sold-out Hambro & Miller knit, and white knitted beanie (Claudia’s is £150 from Mr Mittens) to recreate the look.

 Episode 3